Skip to main content

 • No network access (unless explicitly configured)

-• No persistent storage (sandbox destroyed after execution)
+• No persistent storage (sandbox destroyed after each next-message execution)

 • File output only via /output/ directory